wangyang0918/flink-native-k8s-operator/README.md

 kubectl describe flinkapp {app_name}
 ```

-Trigger a new savepoint
+7. Delete a Flink application
 ```
+kubectl delete -f deploy/cr.yaml

+OR

-kubectl edit flinkapp {app_name}
+kubectl delete flinkapp {app_name}
-# Edit the spec of flinkapp and increase the value of `savepointGeneration`.
 ```

 ## How to access JobManager UI
 By default, we expose the JobManager rest port with `ClusterIP`, which means it could only be accessed in the cluster.
 In
-order to access the webUI outside of the K8s cluster, the operator will try to create a ingress entry for each application.
+order to access the webUI outside of the K8s cluster, the operator will try to create an ingress entry for each application.
 Then you could use http://{app_name}.flink.k8s.io for the JobManager webUI.

 <div class="alert alert-info" markdown="span">
   All the Flink app share a same ingress with different rules.
 This will save a lot public LoadBalancer ip requirements.